Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sheldon has 11 operational public transport stops, serving a variety of bus routes.
-These stops are served by 5 different routes, offering a total of 181 weekly passenger trips.
-The accessibility of these services is limited, with residents generally situated 606 meters from the nearest stop.
+Sheldon has 11 active public transport stops, all serving buses.
+These stops are covered by 5 routes, offering a total of 181 weekly passenger trips.
+Transport accessibility is limited, with residents usually located 606 meters from the nearest stop.
+Most Sheldon residents commute outward daily due to its residential nature.
+Cars remain the primary mode of transport at 95%.
+The average vehicle ownership per dwelling is 2.6, higher than the regional norm.

-On average, there are 25 daily trips across all routes, which equates to roughly 16 weekly trips per individual stop.
+According to the 2021 Census, 22.5% of residents work from home, possibly influenced by COVID-19 conditions.
+On average, there are 25 trips per day across all routes, translating to about 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport